What Is Qigong Therapy?: Exploring Qigong’s Mental Health Benefits

 - For those experiencing abuse, please contact the Domestic Violence Hotline at 1-800-799-SAFE (7233)

 According to research published in the scholarly journal Clinical Rehabilitation, there are several potential benefits of qigong therapy, including pain relief, reduced blood pressure, increased physical function, and improved quality of life for chronic conditions such as knee osteoarthritis.
-Qigong therapy may provide a range of benefits for various physical and mental health conditions, which could make it a valuable resource in your healing journey.
+Qigong therapy may provide a range of benefits for various physical and mental health conditions, such as depressive symptoms, which could make it a valuable resource in your healing journey.
+In a control group study, participants practicing qigong showed significant reductions in diastolic blood pressure, suggesting potential cardiovascular benefits.

 Qigong therapy is a form of traditional Chinese medicine.
 Qigong practice is composed of two focus areas: dynamic qigong and meditative qigong.